Average Handle Time (AHT) is a key factor in how your call center plays a part in the success or failure of your support people.

 Performance of the agents must be monitored on a regular basis.

-One of the ways to monitor agent performance is by using call center software with call monitoring features.
+One of the ways to monitor agent performance is by using call monitoring software.

-This is important for training purposes and also improves call center metrics such as call transfers, escalated calls and hold time.
+This is important for training purposes, which improves call center KPIs, call center statistics, and reduces call center attrition.

 According to Mckinsey advanced analytics helps call centers proactively reduce average handle time.